syssieben7/zeroonehackrit/README.md

 ## I don't like GUIs...

 Everything works from the terminal.
-Run from the repo root with `python -m models.infer`.
+Source into your virtual environment and run the following:

 **Generate submission CSVs:**
 ```bash